MountainGod2/chaturbate_poller/README.md

 ## Contributing

 Contributions to the Chaturbate Poller are welcome!
 Please follow the standard fork-and-pull request workflow on GitHub to submit your changes.

+1. Fork the repository.
+2. Create a new feature branch.
+3. Commit your changes.
+4. Push the branch to your fork.
+5. Open a pull request.

+Please ensure your code adheres to the project's coding standards and includes appropriate tests.

 ## License